IDENTIFYING NEAR EARTH ASTEROID HAZARDS

 Interns will analyze data from GRACE (Gravity Recover and Climate Experiment), twin satellites launched in March 2002, that are making detailed measurements of Earth's gravity field changes and revolutionizing investigations about Earth’s water resources over land, ice, and oceans, as well as earthquakes and crustal deformations.
 These discoveries are having far-reaching benefits to society and the world's population.

-Interns will examine climate data over Greenland and Antarctica from ICESat (2003-2009), ICESat-2 (2018-) and other satellites.
-Analyses will include data visualization, satellite calibration, and comparisons with other measurements globally over ice sheets, sea ice, land, vegetation, and ocean/water surfaces.
-Investigations of some primary questions surrounding the missions include how to link the data from the two missions and how to optimally compute changes of the Greenland and Antarctica ice sheets.
+Interns will examine altimetry measurements over ice caps, forests, and other areas of the Earth using data from ICESat (2003-2009), ICESat-2 (2018-), and other satellites.
+Analyses will include data visualization, satellite calibration, and comparisons with complementary measurements and may include ice sheets (Greenland, Antarctica), sea ice, land, vegetation, and ocean/water surfaces.
+Investigations of some primary questions surrounding the missions include how to link the data from the missions and how to optimally compute changes over time.

 OBSERVING EARTH FROM SPACE